180047723/ECS7016P_TechDemo/README.md

 * The Terrain Generator uses the TerrainGen.cs script located in the Generator folder (Assets > Generator > TerrainGen.cs) .
-* The level generator generates random heights and levels using a PG technqiue called Perlin Noise.
+* The level generator generates random heights and levels using a PG technique called Perlin Noise.
 This is explained and shown in the TerrainGen.cs script.
 * In the TerrainGen.cs script it uses the dimensions and heights/width of the terrain to create the perlin noise.

 Below shows how the inspector window should look like for the terrain: